timothy-mcroy/mapper/doc/source/index.rst

 .. important::
    Python Mapper is still experimental.
 Please expect no stable features yet.

-   Please report bugs to `Daniel Müllner <mailto:muellner@math.stanford.edu>`_.
+   Please report bugs to `Daniel Müllner <mailto:daniel@danifold.net>`_.
 I am sure that there are dozens of tiny lapses that can be easily repaired, among more serious bugs, of course.